infotechinc/webrtc-file-share/README.md

 The **speed and ability to transfer files will vary** based on the quality of your **network connection.**

-## Warning
+## Twilio Warning

-Please note that if you are rolling out an app like this for production and expect a high volume of users, it could result in a large sum of money being charged to your account for the server you are using!
+Please note that running this application with a significant amount of traffic or users will be expensive due to how costly TURN servers are.
+Please review Twilio's TURN service bandwidth rates.

 ## Authors